 As soon as I pressed the doorbell, the dog began her happy dance and looked eagerly at the door.
 When Harold came to the door, she shot through the door running amok in her eagerness.
 I’m pretty sure, she was wondering who the “company” was, never once realizing it was us.

 When I was a kid, I remember a song “Company Comin’ up the Road.”
-We lived twenty miles from nowhere deep in the Ozark hills, and company was a rare occasion.
+We lived twenty miles from nowhere deep in the Ozark hills, and company was a rare occurrence.

 Later, when I became a part of the Fisher family, it was a completely different situation.
 It was not unusual to have several different families converge on my in-laws’ house.
 Virginia was an amazing cook, and she could whip up a big meal on a moment’s notice.
 She always welcomed family and insisted they sit down at her table to eat the mouth-watering meal she prepared “such as it is.”